PinewoodPip/epip/docs/Info/faq.md

 The vast majority of features in Epip are optional and opt-in; the few that aren't, are the way they are because nobody has ever complained about them existing.
 If you feel like something needs a toggle, feel free to let us know.

+## Did you steal the Improved Hotbar mod?
+The Improved Hotbar mod comes from Epip; it existed to allow that particular feature to be used outside of EE before Epip dropped it as a hard dependency, which was a lengthy process.

+Since Epip is now usable without EE, the standalone hotbar mod is obsolete and will not receive any further updates, possibly being removed from the workshop sometime in the future.

+## Will there be controller support?
+Controller support for UI mods largely requires all the work to be done twice; this is an immense time commitment for a single developer.
+As much as I (Pip) enjoy the controller support in DOS games, it is unreasonable to fully support it at the time - it's time that could be spent making the mod better.

+Since v1066, mouse control is enabled while playing with a controller.
+This allows you to use certain custom Epip UIs such as Quick Find or the Codex - though critical features such as the settings menu remain unavailable.

+Plans exist to add proper controller navigation to EE UIs and certain custom Epip UIs, however it is not a priority and is unlikely to happen in 2023.

+## Will there be a workshop release?
+Plans exist for this, but are being held back by a lack of workshop art assets as well as Extender v60 still being in development; for a workshop release we would like to use v1066 at the very least.

 ## Can you add X?
 Though it's easy to think that Epip is an all-in-one mod where anything goes, there are moderately strict guidelines for features that are either inappropriate or out of scope, listed as follows.